Arshiapdr/stablecoin-vuln-llm/README.md

 **Step 7 — Review, confirm, decide.** Surviving claims go to an adversarial critic using one of two rubrics chosen by the class's layer.
-A pure-Python rule engine checks the class's mechanical conditions independently.
+A pure-Python rule engine checks the class's conditions independently.
 A finding is reported only if both agree; self-contradictory critic replies are recorded as abstentions rather than resolved.
 Output: `results/findings.json`.